seanbaxter/DirectXShaderCompiler/docs/GetElementPtr.rst

-You can compute an address that way, but if you use GEP to do the add, you can't use that pointer to actually access the object, unless the object is managed outside of LLVM.
+You can compute an address that way, but if you use GEP to do the add, you can't use that pointer to actually access the object, unless the object is managed outside of LLVM37.

 The underlying integer computation is sufficiently defined; null has a defined value --- zero --- and you can add whatever value you want to it.

-However, it's invalid to access (load from or store to) an LLVM-aware object with such a pointer.
+However, it's invalid to access (load from or store to) an LLVM37-aware object with such a pointer.
 This includes ``GlobalVariables``, ``Allocas``, and objects pointed to by noalias pointers.